procrastinate-org/procrastinate/docs/howto/testing.rst

 Test your code that uses Procrastinate
 --------------------------------------

-Procrastinate defines an `InMemoryJobStore` that will speed-up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.
+Procrastinate defines an `InMemoryJobStore` that will speed up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.